Ladell Betts

-Ladell Betts (born August 27, 1979) is an American football coach and former running back who is currently the running backs coach at the University of Iowa.
-He was drafted by the Washington Redskins in the second round of the 2002 NFL Draft.
-He played college football at Iowa.
+Ladell Betts (born August 27, 1979) is an American football coach and former running back who is the running backs coach for the New York Giants.
+He played college football for the Iowa Hawkeyes and was selected by the Washington Redskins in the second round of the 2002 NFL draft.

-Early years
+Early life

 Betts grew up as an only child with a single mother who worked two and three jobs to make ends meet.
 He and his mother moved from Kansas City, Missouri, to the suburb of Blue Springs when Betts was a child, but he remained very close to his father who has always been an active influence on Ladell over the years.
 He attended Blue Springs High School, where he would become a football star.
 He was teammates with fellow future NFL player Brandon Lloyd.

 Betts, who was also a sprinter in high school, gained 1,813 yards and had 34 touchdowns as a high school junior.
 As a senior, he rushed for 2,183 yards and 32 touchdowns while playing most of the season with a broken right hand.
-Betts, who led his team to a 10-1 record, was named USA Today's Missouri Player of the Year after earning first-team all-state and all-metro honors.
+Betts, who led his team to a 10–1 record, was named USA Today's Missouri Player of the Year after earning first-team all-state and all-metro honors.
 He also earned the Thomas Simone Award, which goes to the best high school player in the Kansas City area, and was named a Parade and SuperPrep All-American.